 A native of Ottawa, Ontario, Ian began his formal training at the University of Ottawa under Christiane Riel in 2013-14.
 While completing the first year of his undergrad Ian sang as a young professional in Ottawa Bach Choir led by Lisette Canton and the Ottawa Choral Society led by Jordan de Souza.
 In 2014, Ian performed the Canadian National Anthem for the Governor General of Australia.
 Ian has hopes of becoming a world class opera singer and recording artist after completing his Masters.
 His recent performances include Handel’s Messiah with Schola Cantorum at the University of Toronto and Faure’s Requiem with St. Thomas Anglican Church.
 In the summer of 2018 he also had the opportunity of working with world renown musicians such as Michael Chance, Daniel Taylor and Ian Partridge amongst many others during the SienAgosto Academy 2018 in Siena Italy.
 Ian is looking forward to living in Montreal where he will enjoy studying, teaching, and collaborating.

 After completing her Masters Degree, Jordanne received a scholarship and moved to New York City to study intensively under D.M.A Michael Warren for three years, one of New York City's top vocal coaches with students on Broadway, in major opera houses around the world, and working as University professors for vocal arts accross the USA and Canada.
 Most recently, Jordanne has worked with the #1 vocal coach in the world Renee-Grant-Williams.
 Jordanne is now completing her training as a certified Alexander Technician, enabling her to correct postural & habitual body movements which impact versatility of sound and vocal power.
 She is compounding this training with the completion of the Body Minded course based out of Australia.
-Her work with Michael Warren & Alexander Technique is the foundation of technique used at Express Voice Studio.
+Her work with Michael Warren, Renee Grant Williams & Alexander Technique is the foundation of technique used at Express Voice Studio.